ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-18-complex-numbers.md

 tags:       trigonometry, imaginary-numbers, complex-numbers
 ---

-I originally wasn't going to make a post about this topic, but I realized that trigonometry is so connected to complex numbers, that it is an extremely natural follow-up.
+I originally wasn't going to make a post about this topic, but I realized that trigonometry is so connected to complex numbers, that it is a natural follow-up.

 <br>